P-i-N/conco/README.md

 ## Implemnting `help` command

-You can access the list of available commands from within a command implementation by accepting a `conco::context` parameter.
+You can access the list of available commands from within a command implementation by accepting a `const conco::context &` parameter.
+From there, you can iterate over `ctx.commands` to get the list of all registered commands along with their metadata.

 ```cpp
 void help(const conco::context &ctx)